ayushk16/life-skills-track/energy-management.md

 ## 1. What are the activities you do that make you relax - Calm quadrant ?

-- Listening to music
+- Listening to music.
-- Taking a nap
+- Taking a nap.
-- Spending time with loved ones
+- Spending time with loved ones.
-- Practicing yoga or meditation
+- Practicing yoga or meditation.

 ## 2. When do you find getting into the Stress quadrant ?